 I studied biology at UNC-Chapel Hill with a second major in anthropology.
 I have always been interested in genetics and evolution.
 I am excited for this opportunity to learn more about this field.

-We look forward to welcoming back India Washington and Ryan Merritt for their senior year in person in fall 2021!
+We look forward to welcoming back Bintou Sosseh for fall 2022!

 Dr. Sheldon Lawrence

-Dr. Lawrence is now a Visiting Assistant Professor at Oxford College.
+Dr. Lawrence is now an Assistant Professor at Oxford College of Emory University.
 He completed a BS in Cellular and Molecular Biology at Hampton University in 2012 and a PhD in Plant Molecular and Cellular Biology at the University of Florida in 2018.
 He was a Seeding Postdoctoral Innovators in Research & Education (SPIRE) postdoctoral research fellow and member of the Gordon lab from 2020-2021.
 Good luck Sheldon!